These Juicy Pork Chops are seasoned and pan fried, then smothered in an easy homemade gravy and simmered until tender and juicy.

 Scroll down to see how this recipe comes together, learn which cuts of pork are best for this recipe, check out my PRO tips, and more.
 Let’s do it!

 See recipe card below this post for ingredient quantities and full instructions.

 Season each side of the pork chops with salt and let them sit out for about 30 minutes.
 Meanwhile, combine ingredients for flour dredge and gravy.

 Dredge the pork into the flour mixture and tap off excess.
-Sear in olive oil until golden brown, about 2 minutes per side.
-Set pork chops aside.
+Sear 2 at a time in olive oil until golden brown, about 2 minutes per side.
+Set aside.

 Melt butter in the same skillet and whisk in flour to make a Roux.
 Cook for 2 minutes to remove raw flour taste.
 Add chicken broth mixture and half & half in small splashes, whisking continuously.
 Bring to a gentle bubble, reduce to a simmer.

 Add the pork chops back to the skillet and spoon the sauce on top.
 Cover and heat over medium-low heat for about 10 minutes, flipping them halfway through.
 Remove from heat and let it rest in the skillet, covered, for 5 minutes.